BitDepthFeatured

 The Finance Minister continues to confidently talk about e-books as an upcoming component of the education system, but hasn’t addressed the key sticking point with such a change, the licensing terms that publishers will demand for translating their paper documents to more easily copied digital files.

-It’s notable in the US that in the higher education system, e-books are often more expensive than paper copies, unavailable second hand and are usually licensed with heavy digital rights management for a specific duration, after which they become inaccessible.
+It’s notable that in the US higher education system, e-books are often more expensive than paper copies, unavailable second hand and are usually licensed with heavy digital rights management for a specific duration, after which they become inaccessible.

 In its 2021 banker’s assessment of TT’s public sector, the IDB noted, “Underlying these challenges are important institutional weaknesses in the public sector such as low levels of digitalisation in government, archaic systems, undeveloped human capital, opaque policy-making and a lack of data that undermines the equitable and timely delivery of public and social services and evidence based policies.”